+Ahipara there are plenty of things to do.
 Bucket list Cape Reinga is stunning then Ahipara is a natural place to start finding the edges of New Zealand.
 Adventure further north along Ninety Mile Beach via 4WD.
 A popular beach activity is to go for a beach drive on the registered road.
 Low tide is essential.
 Ahipara is more than a beach, there is a vibrant local art scene, a picturesque golf course with sand dunes offering challenges and the welcoming vibe of a small community.

-WHAT TO SEE, HIGHLIGHTS
+WHAT TO SEE IN AHIPARA, HIGHLIGHTS

 - Art lovers joy – Te Whare Whiri Toi Gallery

 - St Clements church and historic Maori cemetery (check travel pack info for more details)